 Following the dialogue, the Complaint Committee will be asked to provide feedback, opinions, or comments on the merits of the complaint within a reasonable time period, including suggested remedial actions if warranted.
 They are welcome to take into consideration the feedback, views, and inputs exchanged during the dialogue.
 The WG leadership may also invite ICANN Org resources (see Section 3) and the Ombudsman to provide feedback, if they have an appropriate role to play at this stage.

-5.2.4 Working Group Leadership Determination (WG leadership decides how to resolve the dispute)
+5.2.4 Working Group Leadership Determination (WG leadership decides how to resolve the disagreement)

 Within a reasonable time period following the feedback received from the Complaint Committee, the WG leadership shall decide whether to accept the complaint and provide remedial actions OR reject the complaint.